Obiorachibuike/school_management/README.md

 Thank you for using the School Management API!
 We hope it helps you manage your school data efficiently.
 Happy coding!
 ```

-In this updated README, each code block now includes a comment at the top left indicating "Copy this command" to prompt users to copy the code easily.